aj07/composer-wiki/Home.md

 # How we communicate

 You can speak to us on [RocketChat](https://chat.hyperledger.org).
-We have two channels, `#fabric-composer` for user discussion, and `#fabric-composer-dev` for development discussion
+We have two channels, `#composer` for user discussion, and `#composer-dev` for development discussion

 You can ask us questions on [StackOverflow](http://stackoverflow.com/questions/tagged/fabric-composer) using the `fabric-composer` tag.